Technology education: History

-Current State of Technology Education
+Current state of technology education

 TeachThought, a private entity, described technology education as being in the “status of childhood and bold experimentation.”
 A survey of teachers across the United States by an independent market research company found out that 86 percent of teacher-respondents agree that technology must be used in the classroom.
 96 percent say it promotes engagement of students and 89% agree technology improves student outcomes.
 Technology is present in many education systems.
 As of July 2018, American public schools provide one desktop computer for every five students and spend over $3 billion annually on digital content.
 In school year 2015–2016, the government conducted more state-standardized testing for elementary and middle levels through digital platforms instead of the traditional pen and paper method.

 The digital revolution offers fresh learning prospects.
 Students can learn online even if they are not inside the classroom.
 Advancement in technology entails new approaches of combining present and future technological improvements and incorporating these innovations into the public education system.
 With technology incorporated into everyday learning, this creates a new environment with new personalized and blended learning.
 Students are able to complete work based on their own needs as well as having the versatility of individualized study and it evolves the overall learning experience.
 Technology space in education is huge.
 It advances and changes rapidly.
 In the United Kingdom, computer technology helped elevate standards in different schools to confront various challenges.
 The UK adopted the “Flipped Classroom” concept after it became popular in the United States.
 The idea is to reverse conventional teaching methods through the delivery of instructions online and outside of traditional classrooms.

 In Europe, the European Commission espoused a Digital Education Plan in January 2018.
 The program consists of 11 initiatives that support utilization of technology and digital capabilities in education development.
 The Commission also adopted an action plan called the Staff Working Document which details its strategy in implementing digital education.
 This plan includes three priorities formulating measures to assist European Union member-states to tackle all related concerns.
 The whole framework will support the European Qualifications Framework for Lifelong Learning and European Classification of Skills, Competences, Qualifications, and Occupations.

 In East Asia, The World Bank co-sponsored a yearly (two-day) international symposium In October 2017 with South Korea's Ministry of Education, Science, and Technology and the World Bank to support education and ICT concerns for industry practitioners and senior policymakers.
 Participants plan and discuss issues in use of new technologies for schools within the region.